rosettatype/handjet/README.md

 Rows marked with `*` are available as instances in the STAT table.
 Rows marked with `x` are repeated shapes to allow for a better transition.
 Rows marked with `-` are for example only.

+## Scripting

+If you would like to animate Handjet using Python and DrawBot, you can see the sources of the animations from this page in `tools/drawbot-scripts/`.